yal067/cse15l-lab-reports/Lab2.md

 4. The value of getQuery becomes localhost:4000/add-message?s=Hello in type URI, and its output value becomes "s=Hello".
 5. The value of split is still "=" in type of String, because this method is mainly for spliting the Query by "=".
 6. The value of equals is still "s" in type of String, because this method is mainly for checking whether the Query is in a supporting form.
+7. The value of start in port becomes the Integer.parseInt(args[0]) based on the input.

 ## Second screenshot of using /add-message